-Component 2 - Developing Skills and Techniques in the Performing Arts (Internally assessed - coursework based controlled assessment)
+Component 2 - Developing Skills and Techniques in the Performing Arts (internally assessed - PSA (pre-released set) controlled controlled assessment)

 Learners will develop their dance skills and techniques through the reproduction of dance.
 They will apply the skills and techniques in rehearsals and performance.
 They will participate in practical technique classes and creative workshops.
 Learners will review and evaluate their progression in dance in a written logbook.